CDGCBR: East Cheshire Branch

 The Central Council Survey

 In September 2016, the Central Council of Church Bell Ringers (CCCBR) set up a group to review the Council‘s purpose, structure and function.
 So far, they have released four articles.
 You can access these directly on the Council website as follows - Part 1, Part 2, Part 3, and Part 4.
-Following the release of Part 4, the Central Council’s Review Action Group (CRAG) are interested in knowing how ringers in general feel about some of the things they feel are likely to be important in a future central body for ringing.
-Towards that end, we're asking ringers to help them out by filling in a short online survey [click here].
-The survey includes links to a longer version of the posted Part 4 with some of the quotes and previous articles from CRAG.
-You can download a poster referring to the survey for your tower by clicking here.
-The original deadline for filling in the survey was the 3rd of February, but as of 10 March, the link for the survey still works, so I assume you can still fill it in.
+Following the release of Part 4, the Central Council’s Review Action Group (CRAG) were interested in knowing how ringers in general felt about some of the things that they felt are likely to be important in a future central body for ringing.
+They asked ringers to help them out by filling in a short online survey, and the results of that survey have now been published.
+A letter from Phil Barnes, Chairman of the CRAG, announced that they have completed their work and provides a link to the published report.
+The report and proposals will be debated at the CCCBR meeting in Edinburgh next month.

 Contact the Secretary